Charlie Shackleton: Career

-In 2021 and 2022 respectively he began touring two new projects: The Afterlight, another essay film which exists as a single print which will degrade with each showing, and As Mine Exactly, a virtual reality performance piece about his mother’s experiences with epilepsy.
+In 2021 and 2022 respectively he began touring two new projects: The Afterlight, another essay film which exists as a single print which will degrade with each showing, and As Mine Exactly, a virtual reality performance piece about his mother's experiences with epilepsy.
 Both works can only be accessed in person; As Mine Exactly is performed one-on-one by Shackleton for each individual.
-As Mine Exactly was performed in Belfast; Denver; Columbus; New York City; London; Lewisburg, PA; and Columbia, MO for between 20 and 52 individuals in each city.
+As Mine Exactly was performed in Belfast; Denver; Columbus; New York City; London; Lewisburg, Pennsylvania; and Columbia, Missouri, for between 20 and 52 individuals in each city.
 The piece won the Immersive Art and XR Award at the 2022 London Film Festival.

+Shackleton's feature-length documentary Zodiac Killer Project premiered at the 2025 Sundance Film Festival, where it won the NEXT Innovator Award.

 Personal life

 According to Shackleton, he and his mother were abandoned by his father when he was a baby.
 He started using his father's surname, Lyne, around 2004 in what he termed "a fit of teenage reinvention".
 In 2019, regretting the decision, he resumed using his mother's last name.